Netanyahu pushes back against new pressure over Gaza and hostages: 'No one will preach to me'

 He insisted that negotiators remain “very close” to a deal, adding, “Hope springs eternal.”

 Netanyahu has pledged “total victory” over Hamas and blames it for the failure of the negotiations.
 On Monday, he said he is ready to carry out the first phase of the cease-fire — a plan that would include the release of some hostages, a partial pullout of Israeli troops and the release of some prisoners held by Israel.
-But he rejected Hamas’ key demand of a full withdrawal from Gaza and said he does not see any other party beside Israel capable of securing Gaza’s borders and preventing arms smuggling.
+But he rejected a full withdrawal from Gaza, saying he saw no other party that could control Gaza's borders.

 Israeli media have reported deep differences between Netanyahu and top security officials, including Defense Minister Yoav Gallant, who say the time is ripe for a cease-fire.